airamez/codando-live/_05_DataAccess/_01_ADO.NET/_00_ADO.NET.md

 > 🚨 **Alert**: A **single connection instance** must be used for all SQL commands participating in the transaction.

-#### TransactionScope

-[TransactionScope](https://learn.microsoft.com/en-us/dotnet/api/system.transactions.transactionscope?view=net-9.0) is a powerful feature in ADO.NET that provides an easy way to manage transactions across multiple operations.
-It ensures **atomicity**, meaning all operations within the scope either complete successfully or none take effect.

-> 🚨 **Alert**: **Transaction Scope** allow distributed transaction so multiple connections could be used.

-* Why Use TransactionScope?
-  * **Automatic rollback on failure:** If an exception occurs, all changes are reverted automatically.
-  * **Simplifies transaction management:** No need to manually commit or roll back transactions.
-  * **Supports distributed transactions:** Can handle multiple database connections.
-  * **Encapsulates transaction logic:** Makes code cleaner and easier to maintain.

 * Examples SQL prep

   ```sql